 After Phuket, we decided to continue our quest in the Phi Phi islands.
 After all, who goes island hopping in Thailand and doesn’t go to “The Beach”?
 In the Phi Phi islands is important to separate Phi Phi Don and Phi Phi Leh.

-The interesting part is that there are no cars and almost no motorbikes in the islands, on the other hand, there are way too many boats that ruin the main beaches… It’s also probably the tattoo shop capital of the world… In every street, in every corner there are several… We did an estimate and Phi Phi is the place with most tattoo shops per sq meter in the world (no, we didn’t).
+The interesting part is that there are no cars and almost no motorbikes on the islands, on the other hand, there are way too many boats that ruin the main beaches… It’s also probably the tattoo shop capital of the world… On every street, on every corner, there are several… We did an estimate, and Phi Phi has the most tattoo shops per sq meter in the world (no, we didn’t).

 The only way to have it slightly for yourself is to get there as early as possible!
-And that’s what we did, we booked the first tour of the day.
+And that’s what we did.
+We booked the first tour of the day.
 When we woke up, it was raining… BUMMER!
 Or was it?
-Well, raining means that there weren’t half the people that it was supposed to be.
+Well, raining means that there weren’t half the people that it was supposed to have.
 And even those who went were mostly on the rocks, although it was clearly hot enough to go and have some fun in that beautiful sea.

 Very close to the Phi Phi islands is the very small but incredibly beautiful Bamboo island.

 Koh Lanta is known to be much more relaxed and peaceful and an island that runs at a slower pace.
 It is also a bit cheaper.
 Koh Lanta was our favorite place in southern Thailand, but don’t be misguided, Lanta isn’t off the beaten track.
 It isn’t even close to that or not being touristy, it’s full of westerners.